The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

 \subsection{Argumentative Units segmentation}

 Given a written contribution to the citizen consultation, the system has to extract the spans of texts corresponding to different argumentative units.
 More specifically, we prompt the models to output argumentative units as a list.
 Table~\ref{tab:experiments_results}'s first row displays the Macro-F1 and Micro-F1 using the token overlap metric used for inter-annotator agreement (Section~\ref{ssec:agreements}).
 While the base models mostly failed this task, instruct models perform better, with supervised finetuning further improving the results.
-In particular, we found that \texttt{Qwen2.5-7B} outperformed all models on Macro-F1 (0.81) and performed on par with \texttt{GPT-4.1} on Micro-F1 (0.75).
+Interestingly, encoder-based models outperformed decoder models including \texttt{GPT-4.1} for this task when train as a BIO (\textit{beginning, Inside, Outside} a span, further explained in appendix~\ref{subsubapp:encoder_AU}) token tagger. \texttt{Cambertav2-base} \cite{antoun2024camembert20smarterfrench} displayed Micro-F1 and Macro-F1 of 0.82 and 0.83.